Matistan/MinecraftManhunt/README.md

 - Compass has two modes:
 - - Tracks every speedrunner individually
 - - Or tracks the nearest one
+- You can vote to pause the game!
+During that time, no one can move.
+Then you can vote to unpause and continue playing!

 ## How to use it